 Insufficient Metal Remaining

-Extreme wear can make repair impossible.
-Critical thresholds include ring shanks below 0.8–1.0mm thickness (insufficient for structural integrity), prongs worn to less than 40–50% original height (inadequate metal for retipping), and chains with links worn to near-breaking (cannot be reinforced).
+Critical thresholds include ring shanks below 0.8–1.0mm thickness (insufficient for structural integrity), prongs worn to less than 40–50% original height, and chains with links worn to near-breaking.
 At these points, complete reconstruction or replacement becomes necessary.
+Regular maintenance prevents wear from reaching irreparable stages.

 Structural Damage Beyond Repair

-Some damage exceeds repair capability.
 Irreparable damage includes severe cracks or fractures through critical areas, extensive porosity or corrosion (compromised metal integrity), and deformation beyond reshaping capability.
 In these cases, precious metal can be recovered and refabricated into new jewelry, preserving material value if not the original form.

 Cost Exceeding Replacement Value

-Repair becomes economically impractical when costs approach or exceed replacement value.
-This occurs with extensive damage requiring complete reconstruction, proprietary components requiring manufacturer service at premium prices, and low-value pieces where repair labor exceeds material worth.
+Repair becomes economically impractical when costs approach or exceed replacement value — typically with extensive damage requiring complete reconstruction, proprietary components requiring manufacturer service at premium prices, or low-value pieces where repair labor exceeds material worth.
+For sentimental pieces, repair may be justified regardless of economic calculation.

 Obsolete or Unavailable Components